daavidrgz/gtheme-bash/README.md

 ```

 After that you can now run `gtheme` and apply your first desktop.
-**Keep in mind that your config files will be replaced.
+**Keep in mind that some of your config files will be replaced.
 Make sure you have done a backup before proceeding!**

 ***